-New to self-administering testosterone?
+You’ve never self-injected testosterone before?
 We know how it can be.
-Swelling, stinging, redness, and pain raise the concern among patients: “Is it normal?
+Swelling, stinging, redness, and pain raise concern among patients: “Is it normal?
 Why do testosterone shots hurt?
 Should I talk to my doctor?”

 Testosterone medication itself rarely causes pain.
 However, neglecting injection rules or your doctor’s prescription can lead to an unpleasant experience.
 We understand that trips to the doctor’s office for testosterone shots may be inconvenient for patients.
 That’s why we put all the necessary information into this article for you to self-inject properly and avoid post-injection pain.

 Injections cause slight pain from time to time as the syringe needle disturbs the skin.
 Usually, post-injection pain is normal and doesn’t last too long.
 According to the study, 100 of 125 participants experienced moderate pain from 1 to 4 days after injection.
 So, if you have soreness for up to 4 days, without lump or inflammation, there’s no reason to worry.

 If your pain continues, or you have an unexpected reaction, fever, or other health issues, you should immediately talk to your doctor.
 Any self-help may worsen the situation.

 Do testosterone shots hurt?
 No, testosterone itself can’t be a reason for the pain after the injection.